platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 Then commit the resulting changes to your `composer.json` and `composer.lock` files.

 Note that the Redis module does not need to be enabled in Drupal except for diagnostic purposes.
-The configuration below is sufficient to leverage its functionality.
+The configuration below is sufficient to make use of its functionality.

 ## Configuration